 Not all immigration issues require consultation with an immigration lawyer.
 For example, if you merely wish to visit the United States for a vacation, and are sure you will be ready to return in 90 days, you might not require any visa at all, but could (if you're from one of the countries on the list) travel on the Visa Waiver Program.

 However, U.S. immigration law is incredibly complex.
 In many cases, hiring an attorney can save you time, aggravation, and even money (in cases where you might have to redo an application done incorrectly the first time, or defend yourself in removal proceedings after an application goes seriously wrong).

 You will definitely want to consult with an attorney who practices immigration law if:

-These are just some of the reasons why you may choose to consult with an immigration lawyer -- there are many others!
+These are just some of the reasons why you might choose to consult with an immigration lawyer.
+There are others!

 Most immigration lawyers will charge a flat fee (often around $100) to meet with you and talk over whether and how the lawyer could, if you hired him or her, help you out.
 A few offer a free first consultation.
 You will probably want to meet with more than one attorney before choosing one to represent you.

 Bring along any personal documents that relate to your immigration situation, such as your passport, visa(s), I-94, marriage certificate, records of criminal convictions, and any notices from immigration authorities.